 12. Repeat step 11.

-15. Bring hands to knees in lotus position.
+15. Bring hands to knees in the lotus position.
 Get taller.
-Close your eyes and breathe, relaxing shoulders from ears.
+Close your eyes and breathe, relaxing your shoulders from your ears.
 Slowly flicker eyes open.